sourcegraph/deploy-sourcegraph/docs/install.md

      underlying disk type.
 For more info, see the section below on "creating a storage class manually".

-1. Examine the sample `values.yaml` in the `deploy-sourcegraph` repo for additional starting configuration values.
-Do not copy fields in if you don't need to change them; the values in your user-provided file are merged in on top of this file.
-The existing resource allocations are probably a reasonable starting point.

-   If you find you've made errors, you can update `values.yaml` using `helm upgrade`; for more information, read about [upgrading Sourcegraph Data Center](upgrade.md).

 1. Install the Helm chart to your cluster: